globulion/qc-workshop/tutor/project_3/README.md

 Once the structure of Slated determinants is implemented, we can move to CIWavefunction description.
-CIWavefunction is a perfect place to implement very useful functionality of computing overlap between multireference quantum states (to compute later non-adiabatic couplings).
+CIWavefunction is a perfect place to implement very useful functionality of computing overlap between multireference quantum states (to compute later nonadiabatic couplings).
 To do that, we need to define all possible Slater determinantal basis functions (in terms of objects of SlaterDeterminant type).
 Therefore, we need to provide the reference wavefunction,